matuteiglesias/journal/content/Business/2024-09-25_Academic_Relationship_Management_and_Campaign_Plan.md

 - **Screening Process Initiation:** Began organizing and archiving knowledge from [[AI]] sessions.
 - **Identification of Common Fly Species:** Provided insights into identifying fly species within the *Muscoidea* superfamily.
 - **Gestión de Relaciones Académicas:** Documented up to 100 individuals from the faculty to manage relationships for an upcoming election.
-- **Estrategias para la Gestión de Contactos Académicos:** Outlined steps for effective academic relationship management, including contact segmentation and [[automation]].
+- **Estrategias para la Gestión de Contactos Académicos:** Outlined steps for effective academic relationship management, including contact segmentation and automation.
 - **Candidatura de Matías para la Comisión de Carrera:** Developed Matías' candidacy for the career commission, focusing on his proposal and vision.
 - **Propuesta para Elecciones:** Created strategies for a solid electoral proposal focusing on personal experience and innovation.
 - **Organización de Campaña Electoral:** Organized the electoral campaign for the career commission, identifying key groups for support.